Read time 3 minutes

 Some prominent features of the tool are:

-• Built-in filters for complete or selective email migration.
+• Built-in filters for selective email migration.

 Conclusion